Wet Weather Combined Sewer Storage -Chattanooga, TN

 Where Kentucky State Route 4 skirts the northwestern edge of the city of Lexington, Kentucky, the multi-lane limited access highway is known as New Circle Road.
 During the summer of 2015, the widening of New Circle Road commenced between US Hwy 60 (Versailles Road) and US Hwy 421.
 Estimated at $53.2 million, the work consisted of approximately 3.2 miles of lane additions, in each direction, as well as shoulder widening, on-ramp and exit ramp realignment and bridge widening.

-The TIRZ 17 Redevelopment Authority (Tax Increment Reinvestment Zone Number Seventeen also known as the Memorial City Redevelopment Authority) is a local government corporation created to aid, assist and act on behalf of the City of Houston, Texas.
-Its mandate is to promote the common good and general welfare in the Memorial City area of Houston through investment in public infrastructure.
-Roadway and drainage improvements in this growing area of the City are of particular interest to the corporation.
-In the fall of 2014, the Memorial City Redevelopment Authority accepted bids for the reconstruction of Lumpkin Road between Westview Drive and Northbrook Drive.
+The Memorial City Redevelopment Authority, a government corporation in Houston, was created to aid, assist, and act on behalf of the community.
+Its mandate is to promote the common good and general welfare in the Memorial City area of Houston through investments in public infrastructure.
+The Redevelopment Authority was chiefly concerned with roadway and drainage improvements to prevent flood damage.
+In the Fall of 2014, the Redevelopment Authority accepted bids for the reconstruction of Lumpkin Road between Westview Drive and Northbrook Drive.

 31st Street – Lawrence, Kansas